mragsac/BISB-Bootcamp-2021/README.md

 ## Bootcamp Schedule

-The complete schedule for this year's Bootcamp can be found at the following link: https://docs.google.com/document/d/1XckTRyl-kSp9_tvGUSm5NuNKDFrgt9FAwGGqQgjypWg/edit?usp=sharing .
+The complete schedule for this year's Bootcamp can be found at the following link: https://docs.google.com/document/d/1XckTRyl-kSp9_tvGUSm5NuNKDFrgt9FAwGGqQgjypWg/edit?usp=sharing.

-Additionally, each day# folder within this repo has the schedule for that specific day.
+Additionally, each `day#` folder within this repo has the schedule for that specific day.

+You may also find folders containing each day's recordings at the following link: https://drive.google.com/drive/folders/1mZ6MihUQiyV55XpJ6NUhqGKwPk810ir4?usp=sharing.
+However, this folder has restricted access, so in order to view the recordings, you must request access using the email which you would like to view the recordings from.

 ## Website Organization